-InnovAge Director of Behavioral and Mental Health Services Linda Efird gave a presentation about the interplay of addiction and dementia, with an honest conversation about connections between the two diseases.
+InnovAge Director of Behavioral and Mental Health Services Linda Efird gave a presentation about the interplay of addiction and dementia, encouraging honest conversations about connections between the two diseases.
 Here are some of the discussion's most important takeaways:

 Dementia and addiction are both incredibly challenging diseases, but a whole new set of challenges arise when someone is diagnosed with both at the same time.